danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 There are two significant differences from the Swift, however:

-1. The labbeled arguments can be used in any order, with the only limitation is that the labelled arguments have to be after the positional ones.
+1. The labelled arguments can be used in any order, with the only limitation being that the labelled arguments have to be after the positional ones.
-2. If a label is not specified for an argument, then it can be only used in positional form.
+2. If a label is not specified for an argument, then it can only be used in the positional form.

 To understand the second part more, here is the call of the `calculate` function, which does not compile: